 Whether you are at risk for developing heart disease, or if you have had a heart attack, heart surgery, or other heart event, we will work with you to develop your own personal program of exercise and education to help improve your cardiovascular strength and fitness, and reduce your chance of having a heart event or a subsequent one.

-Your personalized program consists of exercise, education and one-on-one counseling that will last approximately 4 to 6 months and will be tailored to your needs and abilities.
+Your personalized program consists of exercise, education and one-on-one counseling that will last up to 16 weeks and will be tailored to your needs and abilities.
 We will work closely with you to help you achieve your goals.

 By actively participating in both your exercise and education program, by the end of your program you will be able to: